-Senator Lugar manages his family's 604-acre Marion County corn, soybean and tree farm.
+Lugar manages his family's 604-acre Marion County corn, soybean and tree farm.
 Before entering public life, he helped manage the family's food machinery manufacturing business in Indianapolis with his brother Tom.

-As Chairman of the Agriculture Committee, Senator Lugar built bipartisan support for 1996 federal farm program reforms, ending 1930s era federal production controls.
+As chairman of the Agriculture Committee, Lugar built bipartisan support for 1996 federal farm program reforms, ending 1930s era federal production controls.
 He has promoted broader risk management options for farmers, research advancements, increased export opportunities and higher net farm income.
-Senator Lugar initiated a biofuels research program to help decrease U.S. dependency on foreign oil.
+Lugar initiated a biofuels research program to help decrease U.S. dependency on foreign oil.
 He also led initiatives to streamline the U.S. Department of Agriculture, reform the food stamp program and preserve the federal school lunch program.